If you like hot springs that smell like rotten eggs, you can't miss this place!

 This luxury hotel is a perfect excursion from Los Angeles.

 Be careful when booking a stay

 It takes about three hours to drive northwest along the Pacific coast from

 San Luis Obispo, where California wine is produced, is a beautiful area with sprawling vineyards.

-Sycamore Mineral Springs in this town is a luxury hotel with its own private spring that was discovered during oil drilling.
+Sycamore Mineral Springs in this city is a luxury hotel with a source that was drilled in place of oil during oil field development.

 Walk-ins are available, but I personally don't think they are necessary to go out of your way to try them.

 The private outdoor tubs for walk-ins were located in the forest and have a nice atmosphere; but the smell of chlorine disinfection was too strong.